smartopian/MVCR/mvcr-0.6.md

 # Problem Described
 Currently there is a static and binary notice and consent infrastructure that is regulated and not usable or suitable to purpose of this regulation.
 An individual is expected to perform beyond what is reasonable and possible in the current context.
 This is to read the policies, understand all of the information sharing relationships in context, manage individually each consent and personal information relationship with their associated identities all of these organisations.
 Without having the ability to take a record and manage consent independently out of context.

 As information sharing is dramatically increasing, the capacity for people to manage information sharing and identity based relationships needs also to increased.
-This can be address in specific reference of jurisdictional requirements and of ISO 29100 by creating a specification for the minimum core generically viable Consent requirements.
+This can be address in specific reference of jurisdictional requirements and of ISO 29100 by creating a specification for the minimum core generically viable consent requirements.

 The capacity is then in increased as people are able to manage consent and information sharing relationships on aggregate with the consent receipt.
 Organisations can then use these receipts to stream line the consent experience.
 As well as enabling a channel for the organisations ability to advertise trust.